Gabibag/KeepersLand/Readme.md

     - 6 Bosses, each with different mechanics.
 Usually easy to beat and comes with a spawn "animation"
         - Angel
             - Spawns 4 healing sprites on spawn
-            - Spawns 3 healing sprites on death
+            - Spawns 3 healing sprites and a death's minion on death
             - Drops Healing Shard
+            - Chance to heal itself
+            - Chance to spawn a healing sprite
         - <bug?>
-            - Hides damage and health
             - Shape defense mechanism
             - Drops glitched Shard
+            - Spawns "glitched" entites
         - Death
             - Spawns a random number of its minions on death
             - Bar defense mechanism